terrydolan/catmon-img-classifier/README.md

 $python catmonic_twitter_app2.py
 $python catmonic_cli_app.py
 ```
+**Note that the twitter app requires elevated twitter access to run the stream
+handler and so it is no longer active.**

+However it ran successfully for several months on a raspberry pi before Elon
+pulled the plug.

 ## Catmonic Output
 The output from the running app can be seen as a reply to a catmon auto-tweet